Finic8/zbectl/README.md

 Lists available environments.

 ### zbectl activate target
 Sets the target as the default boot entry.
+Note that the entire name is not requirred, as long as the script can figure out which environment is ment.

 ### zbectl install [grub arguments]
 Installs grub to /boot/efi and and updates the config.
 Additional arguments are passed to grub-install.